katrinasuherman/HealthyRecipeAnalysis/README.md

 Its performance was assessed through classification metrics, including precision, recall, F1-score, and accuracy, on both the training and testing datasets.

     - Precision was chosen to measure the proportion of correctly identified healthy recipes out of all recipes predicted as healthy, which is important if false positives (unhealthy recipes mislabeled as healthy) need to be minimized.
     - Recall was included to evaluate the proportion of truly healthy recipes correctly identified by the model, which is crucial if missing healthy recipes (false negatives) is a significant concern.

-    - F1-score provides a balanced measure that considers both precision and recall, making it suitable when there is a trade-off between these metrics or when the classes are imbalanced.
+    - F1-score provides a balanced measure that considers both precision and recall, making it suitable when there is a trade-off between these metrics or when the classes are imbalanced

-Accuracy was also reported as it gives a general overview of model performance by showing the proportion of all correctly classified recipes.
+    - Accuracy was also reported as it gives a general overview of model performance by showing the proportion of all correctly classified recipes.
 However, it may be less reliable if the dataset is imbalanced.

-To ensure the model aligns with real-world prediction scenarios, we carefully selected features (saturated_fat and sugar) that are known or measurable at the "time of prediction."
+To ensure the model aligns with real-world prediction scenarios, we carefully selected features (saturated_fat and sugar) that are known or measurable at the "time of prediction".
 These features are derived directly from the recipe's nutritional information, which is available prior to determining whether the recipe is classified as healthy.

 ## Baseline Model